Florida Department of Children and Families Abuse Hotline

 6. Additional Reporting Requirements: Direct service providers should report knowledge or suspicion of abuse, neglect, exploitation, or sexual misconduct to their supervisors who will be required to report this information to the local APD office (in accordance with established APD reporting procedures).
 However, provider agencies may not require their employees to first report such information to them before permitting their employees to call the Florida Abuse Hotline or police.
 In fact, any person who knowingly and willfully prevents another person from reporting known or suspected abuse is guilty of a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083.
 These reporting procedures do not replace the abuse, neglect and exploitation reporting system.
 Regardless of their status as an event in recipient risk prevention, allegations of abuse, neglect or exploitation must always be reported immediately to the Florida Abuse Hotline and appropriate Area human rights advocacy committees as required by law.
 The toll-free telephone number for the Florida Abuse Hotline is 1-800-96-ABUSE (1-800-962-2873).
 For individuals with speech or hearing impairments, TDD access is gained by dialing 1-800-453-5145.

-Agency Policies and Related Documents
+Policies and Related Documents

 Caregiver Abuse - Differences in Definition for Children and Adults